-International Paper Company holds the cleaner structural position, with valuation as the main driver and growth adding further support.
+International Paper Company holds the cleaner structural position, with the lead spread across valuation and stability.
 The Boeing Company still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward The Boeing Company, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with International Paper Company, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.